pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 <Tab title="Professional Workspace" id="professional-workspace">

 Professional workspaces bring together users and sites to allow administrators to effectively manage a large number of sites.
-You may be a member of any number of professional workspaces, depending on your company setup.
+Keep in mind, you can be a member of multiple professional workspaces at the same time.

 You can create a Professional Workspace as the home for an organization’s sites and the teams working on them.